DHTMLX/gantt-docs/data/api/refs/gantt_methods.md

 - api/gantt_getscrollstate.md - returns the scroll position
 - api/gantt_getselectedid.md - returns the id of the selected task
 - api/gantt_getselectedtasks.md - returns an array of the currently selected tasks
-- api/gantt_getshortcuthandler.md -
+- api/gantt_getshortcuthandler.md - gets a key navigation shortcut
 - api/gantt_getsiblings.md - returns siblings of the specified  task (including itself)
 - api/gantt_getslack.md - checks how much time (in the current duration unit) a task has before it starts to affect other tasks
 - api/gantt_getstate.md - gets the current state of the Gantt chart
 - api/gantt_getsubtaskdates.md - calculates the combined start/end dates of tasks nested in a project or another task
 - api/gantt_gettask.md - returns the task object
 - api/gantt_gettaskbytime.md - returns a collection of tasks which occur during the specified period
-- api/gantt_gettaskcalendar.md -
+- api/gantt_gettaskcalendar.md - gets a calendar assigned to the specified task (a task level calendar)
 - api/gantt_gettaskcount.md - gets the number of tasks that are currently loaded in the gantt
 - api/gantt_gettaskindex.md - get the index of a task in the branch
 - api/gantt_gettasknode.md - returns the HTML element of the task bar